A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

 \subsubsection{The third selection structure}

-To ensure finite-time termination of Algorithm \ref{alg:DRCP}, we adapt the distributed finite-time termination algorithm in Section \ref{sec:Finite Time Termination} to verify the stopping criterion (\ref{stopping_criteria_2}), where (\ref{stopping_criteria_2(a)}) refers to the consensus stopping condition, while (\ref{stopping_criteria_2(b)}) and (\ref{stopping_criteria_2(c)}) denote the zeroth-order stopping conditions based on the candidate approximate solution $z_i^k$ and function values $f_i(z_i^k)$ respectively.
+To ensure finite-time termination of Algorithm \ref{alg:DRCP}, we adapt the distributed finite-time termination algorithm in Section \ref{sec:Finite Time Termination} to verify the following stopping criterion: for any two agents $i\neq j$, and $i,j\in\mathcal{V}$

+where (\ref{stopping_criteria_2(a)}) refers to the consensus stopping condition, while (\ref{stopping_criteria_2(b)}) and (\ref{stopping_criteria_2(c)}) denote the zeroth-order stopping conditions based on the optimal solution candidates $z_i^k$ and function values $f_i(z_i^k)$ respectively.
 The pseudocode is shown in Algorithm {\ref{alg:2}}.